goroda/Compressed-Continuous-Computation/README.md

 ### Python interface

-I have created a simple python interface to the library.
-It has an interface to some simple operations.
+I have created a partial python interface to the library.
 This library requires SWIG.
 To compile and install the python wrappers see the CMake option MAKE_PYTHON_WRAPPERS below.

 The modules will be created in wrappers/python.
 I have created a FunctionTrain class in the wrappers/python/c3py.py.